jimbol/full-stack-react/full-stack/README.md

 ## Set up Netlify
 Netlify is a dead simple way of deploying static sites.

-Open spotify, connect your repository, configue the build, and its ready!
+Open Netlify, connect your repository, configue the build, and its ready!

 ## Set up EC2 Hosting
 This is where we will host our API and database